Architecture photography can sometimes be complex and technically challenging, but all is not lost!

 This first one may seem obvious, but using the right equipment is vital.

-If you want to see my top picks for the best equipment for architecture photography, check out this post.
+If you want to see my top picks then check out my equipment for architecture photography post.

 Take your time

 One of the biggest mistakes with architecture photography is rushing.

 Light is vital for all photography but for architecture photography you’re often relying on times of day and weather to be on your side to capture the perfect shot.